 Department of Transport and Main Roads

-Neil joined the Queensland Public Sector in March 2011 as CEO of TransLink where he was responsible for leadership of the public transport network across Queensland.
-In this role Neil was accountable for an annual budget of more than $1.5 billion and partnerships with TransLink's 19 service delivery partners.
+Neil joined the Queensland Public Service in March 2012 as Chief Executive Officer (CEO) of TransLink where he was responsible for the public transport network across Queensland.
+He was appointed Director-General of TMR in March 2013.

 In September 2014, Neil became Commissioner for the National Transport Commission (NTC) and joined the Roads Australia Board in November 2014.
 Neil is Chair of Austroads and Deputy Chair of the Australian Road Research Board.
 He is also a board member of the Tourism and Transport Forum, the Australian Centre for Rail Innovation, and Police- Citizens Youth Clubs (PCYC) Queensland.